Context Adaptive Cooperation: CAC: a simple implementation

-This section presents an implementation of the \CAC abstraction for $n>4t$. {Although}{} this implementation is sub-optimal {from a resilience perspective,} its goal is to convince the reader that the \CAC abstraction can be implemented in an easy-to-understand manner.\footnote{A \CAC algorithm that is optimal in terms both of Byzantine resilience ($n>3t$) and round complexity is presented in \Cref{sec:opti-algorithm}.
+This section presents an implementation of the \CAC abstraction for $n>4t$.
+Our goal is to show that the \CAC abstraction can be implemented in an easy-to-understand manner.\footnote{A \CAC algorithm with $n>3t$ Byzantine resilience is presented in \Cref{sec:opti-algorithm}.
 This second algorithm also fulfills the proof of acceptance property.}

-\Cref{alg:sb-cdb} works in two phases (the \emph{witness} phase and the \emph{ready} phase) which each use a specific type of signature (\witsig and \readysig).
+\Cref{alg:sb-cdb} works in two phases (the \emph{witness} phase and the \emph{ready} phase), each of them using a specific type of signature (\witsig and \readysig).
 During the witness phase, $p_i$ disseminates $\witsig(p_i, \langle v,j\rangle)$ to acknowledge that a value $v$ was \cac-proposed by process $p_j$.
 As it is signed by $p_i$, it cannot be forged.
-During the ready phase, processes exchange \readysig signatures to collect information about potential competing values that have been \cac-proposed simultaneously, in order to ensure the \CACPrediction property.
+During the ready phase, processes exchange \readysig signatures to collect information about potential competing values that have been \cac-proposed simultaneously, to ensure the \CACPrediction property.
 A $\readysig(p_i, M_i)$ signature by $p_i$ embeds a set $M_i$ containing a critical mass of \witsig signatures.
-Correct processes need to gather enough $\readysig$ signatures in order to construct their \candidates and \accepted sets.
+Correct processes need to gather enough $\readysig$ signatures to construct their \candidates and \accepted sets.

 {

 }

 The algorithm works as follows.
 When a process $p_i$ invokes $\cacpropose(v)$, it first verifies that it has not already \cac-proposed a value, or that it did not already \broadcast any \witsig (\cref{line:no:broadcast:verif}).
 If this verification passes, $p_i$ produces a \witsig for the pair $\langle v,i\rangle$, and \be-broadcasts it in a \bundlem message.
 This type of message can simultaneously carry \witsig and \readysig.
 As a result, each correct process disseminates its complete current knowledge whenever it \be-broadcasts a \bundlem message.
 Eventually, this \witsig will be received by all the correct processes.